 The chief secretary to the government of Bombay sent both the legal opinion and the Bombay collector’s letter to the constituent assembly secretariat (CAS) for their view.
 The matter also received some public attention.
 The Times of India reported on the collector of Bombay’s query, and stated that there is an estimate of 100,000 adults of Bombay city who are eligible to vote, “but cannot do so because they have no fixed ‘sleeping place’.”

-However, as in the case of those who slept on footpaths, there were also limits to inclusion.
 The CAS agreed in general with the opinion of the remembrancer of legal affairs of the Bombay government.
 The note prepared on the question stated: “As the fresh elections are to be conducted on adult franchise basis, such persons cannot be deprived of their franchise.”
 It was commented that although none of the other provinces addressed the CAS with this question thus far, “such cases are not likely to be few in almost all big cities.”
 The CAS ultimately decided that:

 Persons sleeping in a pedhi or shop or servants sleeping in the loft of a hotel will be entitled to be included in the electoral roll for the areas in which the pedhi or the shop or the hotel as the case may be is situated.
 Similarly vagrants living in huts erected on municipal land will also be entitled to be registered as voters.
 Domestic servants who sleep in general or rear passages, balconies or staircases are also eligible for inclusion.
 But persons who sleep on foot paths cannot be included in the rolls since it is difficult to ascertain with any amount of accuracy whether such persons have actually reside in the area for the prescribed period.